Harvard Mark III: Technical overview

 The Mark III used nine magnetic drums (one of the first computers to do so).
 One drum could contain 4,000 instructions and has an access time of 4,400 microseconds; thus it was a stored-program computer.
 The arithmetic unit could access two other drums – one contained 150 words of constants and the other contained 200 words of variables.
 Both of these drums also had an access time of 4,400 microseconds.
-This separation of data and instructions is known as the Harvard architecture.
-There were six other drums that held a total of 4,000 words of data, but the arithmetic unit couldn't access these drums directly.
+This separation of data and instructions is now sometimes referred to as the Harvard architecture although that term was not coined until the 1970s (in the context of microcontrollers).
+There were six other drums that held a total of 4,000 words of data, but the arithmetic unit could not access these drums directly.
 Data had to be transferred between these drums and the drum the arithmetic unit could access via registers implemented by electromechanical relays.
 This was a bottleneck in the computer and made the access time to data on these drums long – 80,000 microseconds.
 This was partially compensated for by the fact that twenty words could be transferred on each access.

 The Mark III was finished in September 1949 and delivered to the U.S. Naval Proving Ground at the U.S. Navy base at Dahlgren, Virginia in March 1950.
 Rebuilding the computer in its new location took the remainder of the year.
 It became operational in 1951, and was being operated 24 hours a day, 6 days a week by October.